 This program is intended for students interested in the fields of non-profit and public-sector management, public finance, accounting, and leadership development.
 Case studies and program learning practicum will center on non-profit and public sector organizations both domestic and international.
 This program will also include an in-service learning component (1 hour per week) with a local non-profit organization or public institution.

-Non-profit and public sector management, organizational development, social entrepreneurship and financial management.
+This offering will prepare you for careers and advanced study in: Non-profit and public sector management, organizational development, social entrepreneurship and financial management.

 |2017-07-06||New Winter/Spring offering added|